 A fireplace consent is relatively straight forward and has set Consent fees (see our website for these fees), but building a garage, shed, small or large house are not necessarily that easy.

-The final invoice will depend on so many factors, but in our experience they have ranged between (plus deposit):
+The invoices will depend on many factors, but in our experience they have ranged between (plus deposit):

 But we have had Consent Invoices that are much higher than this.
 The final invoice might be far greater or less, but we hope this allows you to begin your budgeting process.